IanChen83/Termi/study/ls.md

   with -l and/or -s, print human readable sizes (e.g., 1K 234M 2G)
   with --si   likewise, but use powers of 1000 not 1024

-* -H, --dereference-command-line
-  follow symbolic links listed on the command line

-* --dereference-command-line-symlink-to-dir
-  follow each command line symbolic link that points to a directory

 * --hide=PATTERN
   do not list implied entries matching shell PATTERN (overridden by -a or -A)